msourav7/devIn-frontend/README.md

 - installed redux , created store , added a Provider , created userSlice
   confugureStore => Provider => createSlice => add reducer to the store

+- called profile/view in body.jsx to make logged in user available everywhere other wise show message please login if someone tries to acces aother urls